-Certified health instructors, also known as 'health educators', promote wellness and teach people the importance of making healthy choices.
-Their duties may include creating health education programs and distributing health education materials.
+Certified health instructors, also known as health educators or health teachers, promote wellness and teach people the importance of making healthy choices.
+Their duties may include classroom management, creating lesson plans, distributing health education materials and counseling students.

 Health educators typically work full-time in hospitals, health departments, government agencies, colleges, or physician's offices; some evening and weekend hours for special community events may be required.
 Some health educators may be exposed to infectious diseases, depending on the classes they teach and the individuals who attend them.

 |Degree Level||Bachelor's degree, but a master's degree may be required for certain government or state agency positions|